-June was introduced to me after the death of her husband Ian.
-She had inherited a number of funds and individual shares which Ian had bought over the years.
-She also had a number of fixed rate deposit accounts, some of which had been extended and were not offering a very good rate of return.
+After the sad death of her husband Ian, June inherited a number of funds and individual shares, as well as a number of fixed rate deposit accounts, some of which had been extended and were not offering a very good rate of return.

-We put together a list of all her assets so at a glance we could see exactly what she had.
-June then put together a budgeting plan so we could determine how much income she required for her to have financial security going forward.
-She did not want to take a high level of risk but did want her money to keep up with inflation and provide some real returns.
+We collated a list of all her assets to see at-a-glance all that she had, and supported June to put together a budgeting plan so we could determine how much income she required for her to have financial security going forward.
+She didn’t want to take a high level of risk but did want her money to keep up with inflation and provide some real returns.

-We advised June that she would need to make a new Will as her existing one was now out of date and at the same time she should put in place a Lasting Power of Attorney in case she needed help in making decisions in the future due to being ill or having lost mental capacity.
+Because of the change in her circumstances, we advised June that she would need to make a new will as her existing one was now out-of-date, and at the same time advised that she put in place a Lasting Power of Attorney in case she needed help making decisions in the future in the event of illness or loss of mental capacity.

-We made sure she had sufficient money on deposit to cover emergencies and to cover the purchase of a smaller car and future gifts to the grandchildren.
-We agreed to review her situation on an annual basis but said to call us at any time if she needed our advice.
+We made sure she had sufficient money on deposit to cover emergencies and to cover the purchase of a smaller car and future gifts to the grandchildren, and we agreed to formally review her situation every year, but to remain on call at any time for advice and guidance.